minwan1/TIL/ETC/english/English-conversation.md

 Be diligent. hospitable

 명사
-it seems to mean your second boyfriend21
+it seems to mean your second boyfriend

+What kind of pet is it?